-Erickson’s theory of psychosocial development states that our personality develops in stages throughout life depending on our experiences.
-A person’s personality or psychology, develops as a result of social and external experiences.
-This theory looks at the entire course of a lifetime, whereas a lot of other theories might only look at early development.
+Erickson’s theory of psychosocial development states that our personality develops in stages throughout life, depending on our experiences.
+A person’s personality or psychology develops as a result of social and external experiences.
+This theory looks at the entire course of a lifetime, whereas a lot of other theories might only focus on early development.

 Erikson provided eight stages of psychosocial development.
 When discussing stages of life in this way, it is important to remember that there are no absolutes.
 Different people develop in different ways.
-If a person doesn't necessarily fall within an exact category that might not mean that they're dysfunctional in any kind of way.
+If a person doesn't necessarily fall within an exact category, that doesn't necessarily mean that they're dysfunctional in any way.

 Each one of these stages that Erikson developed has two different forces occurring:

-The first stage in the theory of psychosocial development occurs within the first year of life, from zero to one year of age.
+The first stage in the theory of psychosocial development occurs within the first year of life, from 0 to 1 year of age.
 This is the trust vs. mistrust stage.
-During this stage, the child is very young and dependent on their caretakers.
-They need to receive reliable and sufficient care.
-They need to be fed enough regularly, they need to be held, and they need to feel secure.
+During this stage, the child is very young and dependent on his or her caretakers and needs to receive reliable and sufficient care.
+Children at this stage need to be fed regularly enough, they need to be held, and they need to feel secure.

 Lack of this security leads to mistrust, and this can have a later impact on people's lives.
-People that developed more of that mistrust in the conflict, might later have feelings of insecurity or suspicion.
+People that developed more of that mistrust in the conflict might develop feelings of insecurity or suspicion.
 In addition, they might have certain social or emotional problems with relating to others.

-The second stage, from one year of age to three years, is autonomy vs. shame or doubt.
-This is when a child is developing a sense of personal control, either over their body or their environment.
-During this time, activities like toilet training are really important, because it's when children are starting to understand the feeling of independence that they're developing.
+The second stage, from 1 to 3 years, is autonomy vs. shame or doubt.
+This is when a child is developing a sense of personal control, either over his or her body or environment.
+During this time, activities like toilet training are quite important, because it is when children are starting to understand the feeling of independence that they're developing.

 Reactions by the parent towards the personal choices or control that the child has can have an adverse effect.
-When accidents like spilling or falling occur or when children are making personal choices (e.g., like selecting a toy), their parent’s reactions can build autonomy or instill shame or doubt.
-A person that develops more autonomy during this stage generally develops feelings of confidence within themselves, whereas a child that feels more shame or doubt at this stage might develop feeling more shameful.
+When accidents like spilling or falling occur, or when children are making personal choices (e.g., selecting a toy), their parent’s reactions can build autonomy or instill shame or doubt.
+Children that develop more autonomy during this stage generally develop feelings of confidence within themselves, whereas a child that feels more shame or doubt at this stage might develop feelings of shamefulness.

-The third stage, from three to five years of age, is the stage of initiative versus guilt.
-This is when the child is becoming more independent from the parents and they start to interact with others and explore their environment more.
+The third stage, from 3 to 5 years of age, is the stage of initiative vs. guilt.
+This is when the child is becoming more independent from the parents and starts to interact with others and explore his or her environment more.
 This is also when they start to play independently.
 It is important at this stage that a parent gives space to explore.

-If the parent starts to overly criticize or reprimand the child for their choices, it can lead to feelings of guilt in the child.
+If the parent starts to overly criticize or reprimand the child for his or her choices, it can lead to feelings of guilt in the child.
 A child that takes more initiative at this stage generally, later in life, starts to feel more capable.
 They feel like they're able to do things better on their own.
 They are more imaginative, and they also develop more as leaders.
-The children that receive more guilt at this stage become more guilty people, they have more self-doubt, and lack initiative.
+The children that receive more guilt at this stage become more guilty people.
+They have more self-doubt and lack initiative.
 They don't do things on their own, necessarily.

-The next stage, from six to twelve years of age, is the industry versus inferiority stage.
-This coincides with when the child first enters school and they start to develop new skills.
+The next stage, from 6 to 12 years of age, is the industry vs. inferiority stage.
+This coincides with when the child first enters school and starts to develop new skills.
 They learn how to be productive and to do activities that are valued by their society.
-It's at this stage that the child starts to feel more of a sense of pride or accomplishment at the things that they're doing.
+It's at this stage that children start to feel more of a sense of pride or accomplishment at the things that they're doing.

 They can either receive encouragement to continue doing those things or criticism.
-When a child is encouraged at this period, they tend to feel more competent; they have more self-esteem and self-worth as a result of that.
-Whereas, if they receive more criticism in regards to what they were doing, they might experience more self-doubt, or they might feel inadequate as a person.
+When a child is encouraged at this period, they tend to feel more competent; they have more self-esteem and self-worth as a result.
+On the other hand, if they receive more criticism in regards to what they are doing, they might experience more self-doubt, or they might feel inadequate as a person.